yyman919/CS325_project2/README.md

 # CS325_project2

 # Comment Extractor
-The Comment Extractor is a Python script thay allows user to filter the comments out from the messy text file form Reddit and save the comments to another text file named comments.txt.
-This README provides step-by-step instrcution on how to run the program.
+The Comment Extractor is a Python script that allows users to filter the comments out of the messy text file on Reddit and save the comments to another text file named comments.txt.
+This README provides step-by-step instructions on how to run the program.

 ## Prerequisites
 Before you can run the Web Downloader program, you need to ensure you have the following prerequisites installed on your system: